syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 	<b>NuGet</b>
 		<a href="https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Blink.Net.Core.Mac/">Syncfusion.HtmlToPdfConverter.Blink.Net.Core.Mac</a>

 * The <b>BlinkBinariesMac</b> folder is available in the HTML to PDF Converter NuGet package installed location.
-In that folder, you have to extract the compressed folder <i>chromium.app.zip</i> properly, without missing any files or folders in that same location.
+In that folder, you have to extract the compressed folder <i>chromium.app.zip</i> properly without missing any files or folders in that same location.
 The physical path of BlinkBinariesMac folder should be set to the <i>BlinkPath</i> property of BlinkConverterSettings.
 This is mandatory to set the <i>BlinkPath</i> property with BlinkBinariesMac folder, otherwise the converter will throw <b>Blink assemblies are missing</b> exception.

 ## URL to PDF